 Example: Jerry is on trial for murder.
 Jerry’s defense is that his brother was his alibi.
 The prosecutor then says that Jerry’s brother is a pathological liar.
 However, there is no evidence to support that claim.
 Therefore, the prosecutor’s claim is prosecutorial misconduct.

 In the above example, Jerry’s attorney should object when the prosecutor makes the baseless claim about the alibi.
 The judge could then “sustain” the objection and instruct the jury to disregard what the prosecutor said.

 Prosecutors are required to reveal all relevant evidence, especially if it suggests that the defendant may be innocent.
-Suppressing evidence that could cause the defendant to be acquitted is a major violation of constitutional rights.5
+Suppressing evidence that could cause the defendant to be acquitted is considered a Brady violation.5

 Example: Ian is accused of rape in Nevada.
 His defense is that the accuser falsely accused him.
 Indeed, the accuser confides in the prosecutor that she lied about the rape because she was angry at Ian.
 The accuser then kills herself.

 The prosecutor decides not to reveal that the victim recanted her story, and Ian gets convicted.
 Ian should have his conviction reversed on appeal if his defense attorney can show that the prosecutor suppressed evidence of the victim recanting.